 If you schedule an at command that uses a drive letter to connect to a shared directory, include an at command to disconnect the drive when you are finished using the drive.
-If the drive is not disconnected, the assigned drive letter is not available at the command prompt.
+If the drive is not disconnected, the assigned drive letter won't be available at the command prompt.

-By default, tasks scheduled using the at command stop after 72 hours.
+By default, tasks scheduled using this command will stop after 72 hours.
 You can modify the registry to change this default value.

-- On the edit menu, click add Value, and then add the following registry value: Value Name: atTaskMaxHours Data type: reg_DWOrd Radix: Decimal Value Data: 0.
-A value of 0 in the value data field indicates no limit, does not stop.
+Value Data: 0.
+A value of 0 in the Value Data field indicates no limit and doesn't not stop.
 Values from 1 through 99 indicates the number of hours.
-Caution

-You can use the Scheduled Tasks folder to view or modify the settings of a task that was created by using the at command.
-When you schedule a task using the at command, the task is listed in the Scheduled Tasks folder, with a name such as the following:at3478.
-However, if you modify an at task through the Scheduled Tasks folder, it is upgraded to a normal scheduled task.
+You can use the Scheduled Tasks folder to view or modify the settings of a task that was created by using this command.
+When you schedule a task using this command, the task is listed in the Scheduled Tasks folder, with a name such as the following:at3478.
+However, if you modify a task through the Scheduled Tasks folder, it's upgraded to a normal scheduled task.
 The task is no longer visible to the at command, and the at account setting no longer applies to it.
 You must explicitly enter a user account and password for the task.

 To learn more about a command with the identification number 3 on the Corp server, type: